-If someone is serving time in prison, the Phoenix and Tucson area criminal defense attorneys with Montano Arentz & Associates, PLLC can file a Rule 32 Petition in an attempt to win early release, or dismissal of the case.
+If someone is serving time in prison, the Phoenix and Tempe area criminal defense attorneys with Montano Arentz & Associates, PLLC can file a Rule 32 Petition in an attempt to win early release, or dismissal of the case.
 Grounds to file a Rule 32 include the following:

 - The conviction or sentence is in violation of the Constitution of the United States or the State of Arizona.

 - The Court was without jurisdiction to render judgment or impose sentence.

 - The sentence imposed exceeds the maximum allowed by law.

 - The person is held in custody after the sentence expired.

 - Newly discovered material facts probably exist and such facts probably would have changed the verdict or sentence.

 - Defendant failed to appeal and it was not the fault of the defendant.